davidpcahill/UnicornRSSDisplay/README.md

 ## Acknowledgments:
 - A big shoutout to the MicroPython community and Pimoroni for creating the Galactic Unicorn display.
+- Thanks to ChatGPT for writing 98% of this code.
 - Thanks to all contributors and users for their support and feedback.

 ---